AdaCore/why3/doc/api.rst

    :end-before: END{ce_adaptgoals}

-Note: the transformations used for counterexamples will create new variables for each variable occuring inside the formula tagged by ``vc:annotation``.
+Note: the transformations used for counterexamples will create new variables for each variable occurring inside the formula tagged by ``vc:annotation``.
 These variables are duplicates located at the VC line.
 They allow giving all counterexample values located at that VC line.